IEMLdev/ieml-api/README.md

 The language overcomes some inherent limitations of naturals languages for algorithmic manipulation :
   - text generation : rules-based natural language generation can leverage the regularity of the IEML syntax.
   - out-of-vocabularies : every proposition in IEML is build from ~3500 words, all defined in the dictionary with their paradigmatic relationships.
-  - semantic similarity : we can automatically compute semantic relations between IEML propositions.
+  - semantic similarities : we can automatically compute semantic relations between IEML propositions.
   - as an interlingua : IEML does not use any existing natural language as its core semantics.
-But everything can be said in IEML can be described in IEML.
+But everything that can be said can be described in IEML.
   - interaperobility of ontologies : Each IEML expression will have an unique URL.

 Every meaning has only one IEML representation and every IEML representation has only one meaning :